BatteryWise/batterywise/index.md

 Welcome to our sustainable project within the course **Engineering & Sustainability**.
 In this project, we've developed a simple and easy-to-recreate batterytester.
 Our focus lies in raising awareness for battery disposal, to reduce as much electronic waste as possible.

+On this site, you can find a step-by-step tutorial to make your own ESP32-based batterytester.

-Link to our GitHub [repo](https://github.com/BatteryWise/batterywise/tree/main).
+[This](https://github.com/BatteryWise/batterywise/tree/main) is a link to our GitHub repo. [repo](https://github.com/BatteryWise/batterywise/tree/main)

 ### Team members:
 - **Beau Forrez**